 The Major Players

 In this case there is only one major player available now that the Bruce Anchor Group has gotten out of the market.
 The Lewmar Company headquartered in the United Kingdom with offices in Europe and the United States is now probably the premier maker of the claw anchor.
-Compare Pricing on Claw Anchors.
+You can compare sizes and pricing here: Lewmar Claw Anchors @ Amazon or Lewmar Claw Anchors @ West Marine.

 Setting aside any shortcomings of the anchor design itself, the Lewmar name generally equates to a quality product.